 In Windows XP and Vista, there is a separate option that controls storing view settings for folders.
 Always enable the Remember each folder's view settings option to keep folder customizations.

-If you like to continue from where you left off after restarting your computer or logging off, check the Restore previous folder windows at logon box.
+If you like to continue from where you left off after restarting your computer or logging off, tick the Restore previous folder windows at logon box.
 This restores all open Windows/File Explorer windows after you log in the next time.
+Alternatively, if you want to stop opening folders at logon or after a restart, clear this check box.

 In Windows 8, this option can be used to display Desktop instead of Start screen after signing in.
 Windows 8.1 has a separate setting in Taskbar and Navigation properties for displaying Desktop .